Hadi

 medium, ? the frequency of the incident wave, e0 dielectric

-constant of the medium, eNP dielectric constant of the NP, I0 the
+constant of the medium, eNP dielectric constant of the NP, I0

-intensity of the electromagnetic wave in the medium, and c the
+the intensity of the electromagnetic wave in the medium, and c

-speed of light.
+the speed of light.
 This equation suggests that (T-T8)?
-RNP<2>.

-electromagnetically excited nanoparticles,” Journal of Applied
+by electromagnetically excited nanoparticles,” Journal of

-Physics 100, 054305 (2006) studied the limit of the global
+Applied Physics 100, 054305 (2006) studied the limit of the

-due to lack of crystallinity, the mean free path is on the order
+and amorphous phases due to lack of crystallinity, the mean free

-of atomic distances and consequently the applicability of the
+path is on the order of atomic distances and consequently the

-temperature rise on the NP is given by
+justified.
+The maximum temperature rise on the NP is given by

 [mathematical formula]

-[0010] where sp denotes the cross-sectional area of the NP and tnp
+[0010] where sp denotes the cross-sectional area of the NP and

-with the radius of Rag is
+agglomerate with the radius of Rag is

 [mathematical formula]

-[0011] where ?N denotes the concentration of particles per volume.
+[0011] where ?N denotes the concentration of particles per

-theory and the experiments.
-The discrepancy suggests that the
+agreement between the theory and the experiments.
+The

-fundamental understanding of heat generation at this scale is
+generation at this scale is still unresolved.
+The interfacial

-still unresolved.
-The interfacial thermal resistance, the role of
+thermal resistance, the role of hot electrons, and the mechanism

-hot electrons, and the mechanism of heat transfer at this scale
+of heat transfer at this scale (ballistic or diffusive) are

-(ballistic or diffusive) are among the open questions.
+among the open questions.

 [0012] Local heating can be utilized in the heating or